 What drives you to practice yoga is unique to you, and they’re all valid.

 It’s okay to be motivated to reach your dream athletic body, or wanting to be able to pull off flashy poses.
 Yoga purists might say these sorts of motivations are against yogic values (and they may be right), but if they keep you coming back to the mat, then they’re the lesser evil in my opinion.
 I’d rather people did yoga for the “wrong reasons” than not at all.

 As long as you have space for growth, then goals are compatible with a yoga practice.

 Eventually, there’s a good chance you’ll end up either achieving your (so called non-yogic) goals, or you’ll fall so in love with the process that you don’t need them any more.
 Both ways have great merit, and goals can be the initial process to get you there.

 A rigid goal offers two outcomes: 100% success or 100% failure.

 There’s no room margin for error, no room for growth.

 Rigid goals have a place in the world, but not in yoga.
 It’s a concept that casts a false image of perfection – which contradicts the self-accepting nature of yoga.
 After all, there’s no such thing as failure in yoga.

 It’s also a dangerous way to approach your yoga practice.
 For example, we should never set a goal of achieving X pose by Y time.
 The human body doesn’t work like that, and you can’t force it.

-Whether or not you're smashing your goals doesn't matter too much if you're always improving - and you can't perceive improvement unless you're working towards something.
+Whether or not you’re smashing your goals doesn’t matter too much if you’re always improving.
+You can’t perceive improvement unless you’re working towards something.